Efficient Attention

 Ring Attention (Liu et al., 2024) (Liu et al., 2024) distributes the attention computation across multiple devices by arranging them in a ring topology and overlapping computation with communication.
 Each device holds a chunk of the query-key-value tensors and computes attention for its local queries against a circulating block of keys and values.
 As each device finishes computing attention with the current key-value block, it sends the block to the next device in the ring and receives a new block from the previous device.

 This approach enables near-linear scaling of context length with the number of devices: with 8 devices, the effective context window is 8x larger than a single device can support.
-Ring Attention is particularly important for applications requiring very long contexts -- entire codebases, full books, or long videos -- where even FlashAttention cannot fit the KV-cache on a single device.
+Ring Attention is particularly important for applications requiring very long contexts (entire codebases, full books, or long videos) where even FlashAttention cannot fit the KV-cache on a single device.
 Combined with FlashAttention for within-device computation, Ring Attention enables context windows of millions of tokens.
+The tradeoff is that it introduces inter-device communication into the attention path: each step transfers a key-value block around the ring, so its efficiency depends on overlapping that communication with computation.
+When the per-device chunk is small or interconnect bandwidth is limited, communication latency is exposed and scaling falls short of the ideal linear speedup.

 Differential Attention